mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 The hybrid of DBR and formative methodology was chosen for its iterative, collaborative approach, which aligns with the study’s ethos of a detailed and systemic exploration of the expansion of the object of the game making pedagogy in an authentic and complex context.
 The Object of research here being in part the widening and clarifying research objectives.

-GDPs were clearly emerging as an important mediational strategy and one which merited more attention due to gaps in research landscape.
+GDPs were clearly emerging as an important meditational strategy and one which merited more attention due to gaps in research landscape.

 How can learners build agency in an evolving community of game makers?